EEN421/EEN421.github.io/_posts/PIM & JITA_working title.md

 The Change Management Board has given some push back: they have approved, given the following requirements are satisfied as a part of the solution:

-- Users are required to put in an access request that must be approved by a manager before they can connect to the jump box.
+- &#128268; Users are required to put in an access request that must be approved by a manager before they can connect to the jump box.

-- Requests must be logged with justification.
+- &#128221; Requests must be logged with justification.

-- Network Access must be provisioned when necessary only.
+- &#9201; Network Access must be provisioned when necessary only.

-You're no stranger to danger and know that the best way to do this is a combination of Privileged Identity Management (PIM) and Just-in-Time-Administration (JITA) because JIT is about controlling when and how a VM can be accessed, and PIM is about managing who has access to resources and when they have that access.
+You're no stranger to danger and know that the best way to do this is a combination of Privileged Identity Management (PIM) and Just-in-Time-Administration (JITA) because:
+- &#128073; JIT is about controlling when and how a VM can be accessed

+- &#128073; PIM is about managing who has access to resources and when they have that access.
 Both are important for maintaining a secure environment in Azure.

 <br/>
 <br/>